platformplatform/PlatformPlatform/README.md

 </details>

-## GitHub SDLC for deploying application and infrastructure in minutes
+## GitHub SDLC for passwordless deploying application and infrastructure in minutes

 PlatformPlatform is built on a solid foundation for a modern software development lifecycle (SDLC):